Small-Loan-Studio/TGO/README.md

    feel free to post a note in channel and squash-merge it into `tgo_dev`.

 **Notes / exceptions:**
-- For PRs that need an expedited review tag Ahria or envy in #tgo-programming when you have a PR ready and we'll try to help make sure we can keep things speedy without compromising code quality.
+- For PRs that need an expedited review tag envy in #tgo-programming when you have a PR ready and we'll try to help make sure we can keep things speedy without compromising code quality.
 - For minor changes (an, admittedly, subjective assessment) include a `[minor]`